 The overall demand for the money is the collective demand for transaction, precautionary and speculative motives.

 Thus, DM= D (transaction motive) + D (precautionary motive) + D (speculative Motive)

 The supply of money at a given time is dependent on the monetary policy and the credit creation by banks.
 So, the amount of currency which a government allows to issue is the money supply at a given time. one cant increase the supply of money on its own like they do in the case of a commodity, so the supply function of money is in the form of a straight line parallel to the y-axis.
 The money supply is fixed in the short run.

 Determination of Interest Rate:

 Now, let us discuss the determination of interest rate according to the Keynesian theory of interest rate.
 We will discuss it with the help of the diagram;

 In this diagram, the Curve SS represents the supply of money which is perfectly inelastic.
 Whereas, LP is the Liquidity Preference Curve which is downward sloping.
 The Curves intersect each other at point E which is the equilibrium point.
 OM is the Quantity of money demanded and supplied.
 Finally, “or” is the equilibrium point for the rate of interest.

-Let us suppose that supply of money remains constant, however, the liquidity preference curve rise to L’P’. in this situation a new equilibrium point will be E’ and interest rate rises to “or’”.
+Let us suppose that the supply of money remains constant, however, the liquidity preference curve rises to L’P’. in this situation a new equilibrium point will be E’ and the interest rate rises to “or’”.